indradb/indradb/README.md

 IndraDB consists of a server and an underlying library.
 Most users would use the server, which is available via releases as pre-compiled binaries.
 But if you're a rust developer that wants to embed a graph database directly in your application, you can use the [library](https://github.com/indradb/indradb/tree/master/lib).

+IndraDB's original design is heavily inspired by [TAO](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/papers/11730-atc13-bronson.pdf), facebook's graph datastore.
+In particular, IndraDB emphasizes simplicity of implementation and query semantics, and is similarly designed with the assumption that it may be representing a graph large enough that full graph processing is not possible.
+IndraDB departs from TAO (and most graph databases) in its support for properties.

+For more details, see the [homepage](https://indradb.github.io).

 ## Features

 * Support for directed and typed graphs.
 * Support for queries with multiple hops.
 * Cross-language support via Cap'n Proto, or direct embedding as a library.
 * Support for JSON-based properties tied to vertices and edges.
-* Pluggable underlying datastores, with built-in support for in-memory-only, rocksdb and Sled.
+* Pluggable underlying datastores, with built-in support for in-memory-only, rocksdb and sled.
 [Postgresql is available separately](https://github.com/indradb/postgres).
 * Written in rust!

-IndraDB's original design is heavily inspired by [TAO](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/papers/11730-atc13-bronson.pdf), facebook's graph datastore.
-In particular, IndraDB emphasizes simplicity of implementation and query semantics, and is similarly designed with the assumption that it may be representing a graph large enough that full graph processing is not possible.
-IndraDB departs from TAO (and most graph databases) in its support for properties.

-For more details, see the [homepage](https://indradb.github.io).
+High performance, no GC pauses, and a higher degree of safety.

 ## Getting started